 If you’re planning to sell online, you’ll need a website.
 Having your own website doesn’t just give your business full control of its online presence; It also gives your small business total control and plenty of room to grow.

 Knowing you’re ready for a website is only the first step, you’ll also need to decide how you will create it.
-Thankfully, there are many options.
-When you’re building a website with the intention of selling goods and services, WordPress and Shopify are not only two of the most popular eCommerce platforms, they’re also two of the best.
+Thankfully, there are many options when it comes to choosing the best website builder for your needs.
+When you’re building a website with the intention of selling goods and services though, WordPress and Shopify are not only two of the most popular eCommerce platforms, they’re also two of the best.

 Slickplan’s Sitemap Builder helps web and UX designers to visually design a dynamic ecommerce website.

 When it comes to website builders, WordPress is a popular choice.
 WordPress is what’s called a content management system.
 It makes it easy to present large amounts of content (including that massive list of items that you plan to sell) over the internet.
 As a content management system, you’ll still need to do a bit of work, and the amount of work required depends on whether you use WordPress.com or WordPress.org.
 (Check out our article Wix vs WordPress to see how they compare.)
 Once you create your site, converting that website into a store is simply a matter of adding a plugin.

 To use WordPress for e-commerce, you should install WooCommerce.
 WooCommerce is an eCommerce plugin that adds necessary features, such as shopping carts, product catalogs, and coupons.
 If you already have a WordPress site, you can quickly create an online shop by adding WooCommerce.